lovechants/Aliyah/README.md

 # Aliyah
 Aliyah is a functional training suite for machine learning in the terminal that allows you to interact with and visualize your model as it trains!
-You can find a wrapper/hook library in `\python`.
+You can find the associated wrapper/hook library in `\python`.

 ```bash
 aliyah <script.py>
 ```

-## Version 0.1.0 is now available!
+## Version 0.1.0 is now available
 [PIP / PyPi](https://pypi.org/project/aliyah/0.1.0/)

 [Cargo / Crates.io](https://crates.io/crates/aliyah)